by Stan Purdum

 Which Road Bike Should I Start With?

-If you’re just thinking about getting into road cycling, you might expect the first step to be “go buy a bike.”
+If you’re just thinking about starting cycling, you might expect the first step to be “go buy a bike.”
 While you could start there, a better beginning point is to look at what bicycle you may already have on hand or can borrow or rent.

 Bicycles come in many types, different handlebar configurations, sizes, frame materials and prices.
-While the staff at your local bicycle shop can help you narrow your choice, if you’re truly a beginner, you may not be informed enough or experienced enough to select a bike you’ll be happy with in the long term, even with the help of the shop personnel.
+While the staff at your local bike shop can help you narrow your choice, if you’re truly a beginner, you may not be informed enough or experienced enough to select a bike you’ll be happy with in the long term, even with the help of the shop personnel and their informed cycling tips.

-I know several riders who purchased a bike early on, only to decide later that they’d have been better served by a different one, which they eventually bought, but why spend that kind of money twice?
+I know several riders who purchased something early on, only to decide later that they’d have been better served by something different, which they eventually bought.
+But why spend that kind of money twice?

 So, if you have a bike in the garage or one you can borrow to start with that is a reasonable fit and doesn’t require a major investment to get on the road, consider using that.
 This is an especially useful if you know some other riders to pedal with or can join local a bicycle club ride.
 The bike you have will let you start riding with them, where you can see what kinds of bikes they are riding (and most riders are glad to share what they know about bikes and cycling).